grannycart/by-sound-alone_source/beta-manuscript/3_Chapter.md

 "Done.
 I can pay you two-thirds now and the remainder on delivery.
 I assume coin will be satisfactory?"

-"Absolutely," said Percy, kicking herself that she did not ask for more.
+"Entirely satisfactory," said Percy, regretting that she had not asked for more.
 Still, she had never been paid triple a hull load before.

 Miss Mai stood and shuffled over to a sideboard where an enormous ledger book was laid out open.
 She made marks with a large fountain pen in it between counting out heavy coins and placing them into a soft leather satchel.
-While watching Miss Mai's fingers pick apart the coins, Percy noticed for the first time that she only had three fingers on her right hand.
+While watching Miss Mai pick apart the coins, Percy noticed for the first time that she only had three fingers on her right hand.

 Miss Mai continued the conversation while counting as if it were no effort.
 "This must be quite a bit of money for you Captain Percy.
 Tell me, have you thought about selling your boat after you make the delivery and taking all the profit you will have and settling down with a nice man somewhere?"